Vets-Who-Code/web-curriculum/collection-one/modules/command-line/command-line-utilities/package-management.md

 ---

-## Best Practices
+## Best Practices in Package Management

-- Always update your package repositories before installing new packages.
+- **Operational Readiness**: Regularly update your package lists to ensure you have access to the latest resources.
-- Be cautious when removing packages.
-Make sure you're not breaking any dependencies.
+- **Tactical Removals**: Exercise caution when decommissioning software to avoid unintended consequences.